Allium cepa, A. fistulosum

-Walla Walla onions have their origins in Corsica, brought to Washington’s Walla Walla Valley by a French immigrant named Peter Pieri, where it was perfected into the extra large, extra sweet, yellow-skinned onion it is today.
-Ideally suited to the Pacific Northwest climate, and does well in any climate with mild summers.
+Organically grown.
+Walla Walla sweet onions have their origins in Corsica, brought to Washington’s Walla Walla Valley by a French immigrant named Peter Pieri, where he perfected the extra large, extra sweet, yellow-skinned onions available today.
+Ideally suited to the Pacific Northwest climate; thrives in any region with mild summers.
+Walla Walla is the state vegetable of Washington.
 For hot summer climates, try Texas 1015Y.

 EVERGREEN WHITE BUNCHING Onion Allium fistulosum, (OP), 65-120 days

 A superb bunching onion that, instead of a bulb, produces generous clusters of 12 to 16″ tall slender white stalks with edible bright green tops.
 Evergreen White is very cold hardy and can be planted in the fall and overwintered, or early spring planted for late spring/early summer harvest.
 Wonderful sliced on baked potatoes and in salads, or grilled on the barbeque.

 How to Plant Onion Seeds

 Direct sow 1/2″ deep, 2-4 seeds per inch, in rows 12-24″ apart.
 Kept at 55-75°F., germination is in 7 to 15 days.
 Thin to 2 to 4″ between plants.